RigsOfRods/rigs-of-rods/source/main/resources/rig_def_fileformat/ReadMe.txt

 		The keyword is cut away, the rest is split along ",".

 	Keyword-CSV - Like above, except the space is optional.

+    CSV - Classic comma-separated-values.
+Only separator is ','

+    CommaSpaceSV - Separators are space or comma.

 The format consists of these elements: